11bus11/11bus11.github.io/README.md

 ### Unfixed bugs
 - The "home button" links to the first paragraph, which means that when you click on it the background picture doesn't show.
 This has not been adressed yet due to the fact that i havn't decided how i want to adress it.
 ![Unfixed bug](assets/media/bug.PNG)
+- The nav bar is not propperly centered on mobile.
+I have put the same margin on both the left snd right side, but it is not centered.
+This has not been looked into yet since it does not affect the functionallity, and I have not figured out what the problem is yet.

 ### Deployment
 This site was deployed to github pages.